Featured Photo: Tulips 2 © Harold Davis

 Note that there is often no benefit to processing a high-key bracketed set of exposures through an automated HDR program.
 The results of this additional process are then selectively processed in, both to add dynamic range and details.

 Once you have an image processed for transparency on a white background, there’s a great deal of flexibility with what you can do with it.
 Of course, you may decide the image is fine as it is on white.
 Otherwise, the next steps will depend upon your creative visualization.

-Some possibilities are to add a background or texture, or to create an LAB inversion of the original image.
+Some possibilities are to add a background or texture or to create a LAB inversion of the original image.

 Both backgrounds and textures are used as part of the process of finishing a digital image towards the end of a workflow in Photoshop (or another design program).
 As such, they should be an important tool in the toolkit of every photographer or digital artist who uses Photoshop.

 A background is an image file on which the primary image is placed to add interest and compositional completeness to a primary image file.
 Examples of background files that have been successful include canvas, exotic papers, and so on.
 Note that the image file is placed over the background and that the background normally extends beyond the primary image.